Strategic Coordination

 • Make sure upper-level LCTL courses or very small languages (courses often at risk of cancellation due to low enrollment) can still be offered

-• Promote equity by charging partner universities their normal tuition rates, not a flat rate that may be unaffordable for some
+• Promote equity by charging partner universities their normal tuition rates, not a flat rate that maybe unaffordable for some

 • Money received from partner universities will help to support the MSU LCTL program through the fluctuations normally experienced in LCTL enrollments